linuxserver100/Projects_steps/README5.md

 # User's phone number
 PHONE_NUMBER="user_phone_number"

-# Generate a random code
+# Generate a random 6-digit code
 CODE=$(shuf -i 100000-999999 -n 1)

-# Send SMS with the code
+# Send the SMS code to the user
 /usr/local/bin/send_sms.sh "$PHONE_NUMBER" "Your SSH authentication code is: $CODE"

-# Prompt for the code
+# Prompt for the code from the user
 echo -n "Enter the SMS code: " read INPUT_CODE

-# Validate the code
+# Validate the code entered by the user
 if [[ "$INPUT_CODE" == "$CODE" ]]; then
     echo "Authentication successful.
 Starting shell..."
     exec $SHELL